 Often touted as a superfood, Green Tea has been a mainstay of health in Asian cultures for centuries, and has more recently come into the spotlight in Western society too.

-It’s well known that Green Tea provides a range of health benefits thanks to its potent dose of antioxidants and other nutrients, and it is often touted to assist with weight loss, and even fight cancer.
+It’s well known that Green Tea provides a range of health benefits thanks to its potent dose of antioxidants and other nutrients, and it is often touted to assist with weight loss, and even fight disease.

 But did you know Green Tea can provide excellent benefits for your skin when topically applied through your skincare too?